evcastelani/dgm_studies/README.md

 to solve intersection of spheres (in Julia Language);
 - Implement a simple version of the solution proposed by Coope to solve intersection of spheres plus least square method (in Julia Language);
-- Implement a version of the Coope idea for solving DGM problems in arbitrary dimension (a branch and prune strategy) (in Julia Language);
+- Implement a version of the Coope idea for solving DGP problems in arbitrary dimension (a branch and prune strategy) (in Julia Language);
 - Implement a version of Carlile Branch and prune strategy (in Julia Language);
 - Implement a version of AG branch and prune strategy (in Julia Language).